Sanmenxia Henan, China Travel Guide

 Engage with local residents for recommendations on hidden eateries or lesser-known viewpoints, that frequently reveal authentic experiences.

-For a understanding of historical sites and natural attractions, consider booking local guided tours, often available in Mandarin.
+For a understanding of historic places and attractions in nature, consider booking local guided tours, often available in Mandarin.

 Find tours and activities on GetYourGuideUtilize local buses and taxis for getting around.
 For longer excursions, high-speed rail to nearby cities has an efficient option.